zhdkirill/eleveo/README.md

 Let's publish it now: Github actions can build and publish for me and everyone in the world with a [workflow](.github/workflows/image-ci.yml).
 The resulting image is avaiable on Github container registry.

-You can try running this image with
+You can try running this image with:
 ```
 docker run -d ghcr.io/zhdkirill/eleveo:main
 ```